tridoan1998/tridoan1998/README.md

 🌃 I live in a suburb near San Francisco, Cali.

-🌱 Learning full stack Web Development and everything related to software developement because I still don't understand lots of things in tech.
+🌱 Learning Web Development and everything related to software developement because I still don't understand lots of things in tech.

 👯 I’m looking to collaborate on projects that help develop my skills and get to know more engineers with the same hobbies.